LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Experiments

 \subsection{Continuous control tasks (Gym-MuJoCo)}

 We present the empirical performance of LobsDICE and baselines on MuJoCo~\citep{todorov2012mujoco} continuous control tasks using the OpenAI Gym~\citep{brockman2016gym} framework.
-We utilize the D4RL dataset~\cite{fu2020d4rl} for offline IfO tasks in four MuJoCo environments: Hopper, Walker2d, HalfCheetah, and Ant.
-Implementation details for LobsDICE and baseline algorithms are provided in Appendix~\ref{app:experiment_detail_mujoco}.
+We utilize the D4RL dataset~\cite{fu2020d4rl} for offline LfO tasks in four MuJoCo environments: Hopper, Walker2d, HalfCheetah, and Ant.
+Implementation details for LobsDICE and baseline algorithms such as hyperparameters and evaluation metric are provided in Appendix~\ref{app:experiment_detail_mujoco}.

 \paragraph{Task setup} For each MuJoCo environments, we employ \texttt{expert-v2}, \texttt{medium-v2}, and \texttt{random-v2} from D4RL datasets~\citep{fu2020d4rl}.
 Across all environments, we consider three tasks, each of which uses different imperfect demonstrations while sharing the same expert observations.
 First, we construct the state-only expert demonstration $D^E=\{(s,s')_i\}_{i=1}^{N_E}$ using the first 5 trajectories in \texttt{expert-v2}.
 Then, we use trajectories in \texttt{expert-v2}, \texttt{medium-v2}, and \texttt{random-v2} to construct imperfect demonstrations with different ratios.
 We denote the composition of imperfect demonstrations as $(X,Y,Z)$ in the title of each subplot in Figure~\ref{fig:mujoco}, which means that the imperfect dataset consists of $X$ trajectories from \texttt{expert-v2}, $Y$ trajectories from \texttt{medium-v2}, and $Z$ trajectories from \texttt{random-v2}.